Ride the Bullet: Critical reception

-Rick Harmon from Montgomery Advertiser felt it is "music that sounds not only as if it was played by machine, but created by it".
+Rick Harmon from Montgomery Advertiser felt it's "music that sounds not only as if it was played by machine, but created by it".
 British magazine Music Week stated that the 1992 version is "sounding fashionably retro".
-Johnny Dee from Smash Hits gave it five out of five, commenting, "A Technicolor disco wonderland of a record that'll make the charts a sunnier place if it's a hit.
-Above all, Sweden's most excellent pop tarts are totally top because they look like cartoon characters, realise pop music's a funny old thing and want the whole world to join their "love train."
-Tom Maurstad from Spartanburg Herald-Journal said "there is a giddy extravangance to the way the group parades its sources and influences" and noted "the Donna Summer's-Last Dance-meets-the-O'Jays-Love Train pulsations".
+Johnny Dee from Smash Hits gave it a full score of five out of five, commenting, "A Technicolor disco wonderland of a record that'll make the charts a sunnier place if it's a hit.
+Above all, Sweden's most excellent pop tarts are totally top because they look like cartoon characters, realise pop music's a funny old thing and want the whole world to join their love train."
+Tom Maurstad from Spartanburg Herald-Journal said "there is a giddy extravangance to the way the group parades its sources and influences" and noted "the Donna Summer's-'Last Dance'-meets-the-O'Jays-'Love Train' pulsations".

 Music video

 There were produced two different music videos for the song, one with La Camilla in 1990 and one with De La Cour in 1992.
 Both were directed by Swedish director Fredrik Boklund.
 He also directed the other videos for Army of Lovers.
-Version 1 and 2 were later published on YouTube in April 2016.
-By September 2020, they had generated more than 264,000 and 334,000 views.
+Version 1 and 2 were later published on YouTube in 2016, and by May 2023, they had generated more than 48,000 and 344,000 views.